SFGLab/pyLoopSage/README.md

 Can be easily installed with `pip install pyLoopSage`.
 To have CUDA acceleration, it is needed to have cuda-toolkit installed in case that you use nvidia drivers (otherwise you can use OpenCL or parallelization across CPU cores).

-## 🐳 Running RepliSage with Docker
+## 🐳 Running LoopSage with Docker

-To use RepliSage in a fully containerized and reproducible way, you can build and run it using Docker.
+To use LoopSage in a fully containerized and reproducible way, you can build and run it using Docker.
 This is a very efficient way when you want to use CUDA.

 ### Step 1: Build the Docker Image